MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 The basic idea is to use extrusion on this dual to obtain the linear cellular partition of the spherical shell.
 However, this extrusion is done radially, from r_in to r_out.
 This will stretch each dual polygon and create edges perpendicular to the sphere that are not parallel to each other.
 Therefore, this requires a modification of the existing approach.

 We need the following objects:
 PARAMETERS
+-num_vols: Positive integer corresponding to the number of volumes in the partition of the spherical shell.
 -r_in: Inner radius of the shell.
 Require r_in > 0.
 -r_out: Outer radius of the shell.
 Require r_out > r_in.
 COMBINATORIAL MAPS
 -shell: An empty 3-map that will contain the dual objects.
 -chull_map: The 2-map corresponding to the convex hull of the sampled points.
 CONTAINERS
 -shell_vertices: A container of the coordinate tuples/ point objects for vertices.
 -inner_face: A vector/ circulator of handles to darts belonging to an inner face in clockwise order when viewed from r > r_in.
 This will be cleared for each inner face.
 ASSOCIATIVE MAPS/ ARRAYS
 -chull_to_inner_vertex: A map from darts of chull_map to shell_vertices, particularly to inner vertices.
 The vertex is at the circumcenter or barycenter of the corresponding face scaled to r_in.
 -chull_to_outer_vertex: A map from darts of chull_map to shell_vertices, particularly to outer vertices.
 The vertex is at the circumcenter or barycenter of the corresponding face scaled to r_out.
 -3_sew_dict: A map from darts in chull_map to darts in shell informing how to 3-sew adjacent volumes.
 -inner_to_outer: A map from inner darts to their corresponding outer darts.
 -chull_to_inner_dart: A map from darts in chull_map to their corresponding inner darts in shell.

-1. Randomly sample some points on a sphere with radius r_in.
+1. Randomly sample num_vols points on a sphere with radius r_in.

 2. Compute the convex hull of the collection of points using CGAL.
 Use CGAL to convert the triangulation to a combinatorial 2-map chull_map.